Woodenonez/TrajGenAvo_NMPC_OpEn_v2/README.md

 The NMPC formulation is solved using open source implementation of PANOC, namely [OpEn](https://alphaville.github.io/optimization-engine/).
 Follow the [installation instructions](https://alphaville.github.io/optimization-engine/docs/installation) before proceeding.

 ### CGAL depecencies
-You may not need to do it since all code is transfered already.
-But check this part if it doesn't work.
+You need to do this.
+The CGAL folder here is just for reference.

 To do triangulation [CGAL](https://www.cgal.org/) is used.
 Install this via:
 ```